New and revised syllabus rules for 2019 are highlighted in yellow. Use the Syllabus menu above to review the syllabus

 - To merit these awards, competitors must be 28 years of age or under (20 years or under in Dance) and have performed in two solo classes in the same section.
 The exception is the Rose Bursary which may only need one solo.

-- For a student to win an award more than $100.00, he/she must live within the boundary area of the Upper Island Musical Festival (Ladysmith to Bowser) or has taken up temporary residence within or outside the boundary area, for studying.
+- For a student to win an award more than $100.00, he/she must live within the boundary area of the Mid Island Performing Arts Festival (Ladysmith to Bowser) or has taken up temporary residence within or outside the boundary area, for studying.

 - When notified, acceptance of the nomination is required within 48 hours, or the nomination may be withdrawn.

 - For all disciplines except Dance, Provincial registration forms must be received by Provincial Liaison Representative within seven (7) days of the completion of the section; Dance representatives must submit their registration forms on or before the date of the Honours Performance.